HamzaMohibe/HamzaMohibe.github.io/docs/Licensing.md

-+++
-archetype = "chapter"
-title = "Licensing"
-weight = 4
-+++
 For the Apache 2 licence to apply to our code we need to have a text file containing the licence in the projects root and some boilerplate text in the header of each java file.
 To do this were using the plugin license-maven-plugin.

 ## Explanation of code